venice-timones/markdown-tutorial/README.md

 - It’s quickly becoming the writing standard for academics, scientists, writers, and many more.
 - Markdown focuses on the content rather than the style.
 It doesn’t do anything fancy like change the font size, color, or type.
 All we have control over is the structure of the text - creating headers, organizing lists, giving emphasis etc.
 - Source: [https://www.markdowntutorial.com/](https://www.markdowntutorial.com/)
+- Personal reasons why I prefer markdown files:
+  - It is lightweight.
+  - No annoying page breaks.
+  - Has cleaner look.
+  - Makes the structure more obvious.
+  - No worries in spacing.

 ## Italic